Towards equivalent thickened ribbon Schur functions: Introduction and main results

-For convenience, we use the following definition. \begin{definition}[\cite{BTvW,MvW,RSvW}] Two skew diagrams $\D$ and $\E$ are called {\em equivalent}, denoted by $\D\sim \E$, if their corresponding skew Schur functions are equal, i.e., $s_{\D}=s_{\E}$. \end{definition} The study of equivalent skew diagrams was initiated by Billera, Thomas and van Willigenburg \cite{BTvW} in which equivalence classes of ribbons are completely determined.
-A {\em ribbon} is an edgewise connected skew diagram without $2\times 2$ blocks of boxes.
-Simply put, two ribbons are equivalent if and only if both ribbons admit parallel factorizations that differ by reversing some of the factors (see Theorem 4.1 of \cite{BTvW}).
-Subsequently, Reiner, Shaw and van Willigenburg \cite{RSvW} introduced an operation between a ribbon and a skew diagram in order to construct larger equivalent non-ribbon skew diagrams from smaller ones.
-This operation was further extended to build up any skew diagram by McNamara and van Willigenburg \cite{MvW}.
-They also established sufficient conditions for two skew diagrams to be equivalent.
-Remarkably, these sufficient conditions are conjectured to be almost necessary in the sense that only one hypothesis of sufficient conditions is absent in the conjecture of necessary conditions.
+For convenience, we use the following definition. \begin{definition}[\cite{BTvW,MvW,RSvW}] Two skew diagrams $\CMcal{F}$ and $\E$ are called {\em equivalent}, denoted $\CMcal{F}\sim \E$, if their corresponding skew Schur functions are equal, i.e., $s_{\CMcal{F}}=s_{\E}$.
+The equivalence class of $\CMcal{F}$ is denoted by $[\CMcal{F}]$. \end{definition} The study of equivalent skew diagrams was initiated by Billera, Thomas, and van Willigenburg \cite{BTvW} {\emma who completely determined the} equivalence classes of ribbons.
+A {\em ribbon} is an edgewise connected skew diagram {\emma containing no} $2\times 2$ block of boxes. {\emma In brief}, two ribbons are equivalent if and only if both ribbons admit parallel factorizations that differ {\emma only} by reversing some of the factors (see Theorem 4.1 of \cite{BTvW}).
+Subsequently, Reiner, Shaw and van Willigenburg \cite{RSvW} introduced an operation between a ribbon and a skew diagram in order to construct larger equivalent non-ribbon skew diagrams from smaller diagrams.
+This {\emma construction} was {\emma later} extended to {\emma arbitrary} skew diagrams by McNamara and van Willigenburg \cite{MvW}, {\emma who also} established sufficient conditions for {\emma the equivalence of} two skew diagrams.
+Remarkably, these sufficient conditions are conjectured to be almost necessary, in the sense that only one hypothesis of {\emma the} sufficient conditions is absent in the conjectured necessary conditions.

-A precise statement of this conjecture is described as follows: Given a skew diagram $\D$, let $\D^*$ be the antipodal rotation of $\D$, that is obtained by rotating $\D$ by 180 degrees in the plane. \begin{conjecture}(\cite{MvW}, Conjecture 5.7) Two skew diagrams $\D$ and $\E$ satisfy $\D\sim \E$ if and only if, for some $r$,
+An abbreviated form of this conjecture is as follows.
+Given a skew diagram $\CMcal{F}$, let $\F^*$ be the antipodal rotation of $\F$ obtained by rotating $\F$ by 180 degrees in the plane. \begin{conjecture}(\cite{MvW}, Conjecture 5.7) Two skew diagrams $\F$ and $\E$ satisfy $\F\sim \E$ if and only if, for some $r$,